4

 Urban Trees are of Low Quality

-The other problem with yard trees is that they are often of low quality.
+The other problem with yard trees is that they are often of low quality, which complicates selling yard trees.

 Tree Growth in Urban and Forest Environments

-When trees grow under a dense canopy, they reach for light, directing growth upward instead of outward.
+When trees grow under a dense canopy, they reach for light.
+This directs growth upward instead of outward.
 In contrast, trees in neighborhoods or yards spread out more than those in the woods.
-As a result, they develop branches lower on the trunk, which reduces the percentage of these trees that can be cut into “grade lumber,” referring to lumber with minimal or no knots or defects in the finished boards.
+As a result, they develop branches lower on the trunk.
+This reduces the percentage of these trees that can be cut into “grade lumber.”
+This refers to lumber with minimal or no knots or defects in the finished boards.

 Further, urban trees grow much faster than trees in a thickly wooded area.
-This results in lumber that is less dense, more porous, and in general of lower quality than a tree whose rate of growth was slower.
+This results in lumber that is less dense and more porous.
+In general, it is of lower quality than a tree whose rate of growth was slower.

-Our company has made exceptions to the standard rule of thumb regarding urban timber, but we always require a number of harvestable trees to be present that exceeds what most yards contain.
+Our company has made exceptions to the standard rule of thumb regarding urban timber.
+However, we always require a number of harvestable trees to be present to make selling yard trees viable — which exceeds what most yards contain.
 If you own a smaller, wooded housing lot and would like to see about selling some of your trees, we will certainly consider your unique situation—give Timber Works a call for a one-on-one chat about your urban trees.

 While exceptions are made to this rule, most urban trees have little or no value as lumber.